KasztanBodziu/small_gastronomy_project/description.md

 ### Children's Play Area
 We understand the importance of keeping little ones entertained.
 Our designated children's play area is equipped with safe and fun activities, allowing parents to enjoy their meal while the kids have a great time.

+### Live Music
+On weekends, Ouzza comes alive with the sounds of local musicians.
+Our live music performances add an extra layer of enjoyment to your dining experience, making your visit to Ouzza Restaurant truly memorable.

 ## Our Commitment
 At Ouzza Restaurant, we are dedicated to using the freshest, highest quality ingredients in all of our dishes.
 Our pizzas are crafted with hand-tossed dough, homemade tomato sauce, and a blend of premium cheeses.
 We also offer a variety of gluten-free, vegetarian, and vegan options to cater to all dietary preferences.